MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

 - `hts_engine API <http://hts-engine.sourceforge.net/>`_
   (if synthesis using HTS engine rather than HTS's HMGenS tool is desired)

+The versions of these software packages required can be found in ``INSTALL``.

 If STRAIGHT vocoding is used (recommended for better quality, though it is not available under a permissive license) then the following software packages are also required: